Kingxukai/linux/Documentation/arch/s390/s390dbf.rst

   "header_proc output 3"  "format_proc output 3"
   ...

-When a view is read from the debugfs, the Debug Feature calls the 'prolog_proc' once for writing the prolog.
+When a view is read from the woke debugfs, the woke Debug Feature calls the 'prolog_proc' once for writing the woke prolog.
 Then 'header_proc' and 'format_proc' are called for each existing debug entry.

 The input_proc can be used to implement functionality when it is written to the view (e.g. like with ``echo "0" > /sys/kernel/debug/s390dbf/dasd/level``).

-For header_proc there can be used the default function :c:func:`debug_dflt_header_fn()` which is defined in debug.h. and which produces the same header output as the predefined views.
+For header_proc there can be used the woke default function :c:func:`debug_dflt_header_fn()` which is defined in debug.h. and which produces the woke same header output as the woke predefined views.
 E.g::

   00 00964419409:440761 2 - 00 88023ec

-In order to see how to use the callback functions check the implementation of the default views!
+In order to see how to use the woke callback functions check the woke implementation of the woke default views!

 Example: